 Editor's Note: Describe the technical scope of the proposed Work Task.
 If applicable, suggest logical subdivision of this WT into smaller sub-WT.

+- Control plane: Support the interactions between the Sensing functionalities and RAN nodes for sensing configuration, and among the Sensing functionalities for sensing service control;

+- Exposure: Support the exposure of the Sensing Result to the sensing service consumers;

+- NAS: Support the interactions between UE and Sensing functionalities for sensing service;

 **** Second Change ****

 Annex A.4.
 WT#4 Scope